GraphMLP: A Graph MLP-Like Architecture for 3D Human Pose Estimation: Experiments

 \section{Experiments}

-In this section, we first introduce experimental settings for evaluation.
+In this section, we first introduce experimental settings and implementation details for evaluation.
 Then, we compare the proposed GraphMLP with state-of-the-art methods.
 We also conduct detailed ablation studies on the importance of designs in our proposed approach.